Study Skills

 • Think about when you study most effectively, and plan the work that involves more concentration for those periods.

-• Think about where you study most effectively: you may want to have a regular study space (say a favourite desk in the Academic Centre), or you may like to mix it up.
+• Think about where you study most effectively: you may want to have a regular study space (in the Academic Centre or Learning Commons, for example), or you may like to mix it up.